numpy/numpy/doc/neps/return-of-revenge-of-matmul-pep.rst

 instead of ``numpy.matrix``).
 This reduces the problems caused by API fragmentation, but it doesn't eliminate them.
-The strong desire to use infix notation for matrix multiplication has caused a number of libraries to continue to use the opposite convention (e.g., scipy.sparse, pyoperators, pyviennacl), and ``numpy.matrix`` itself still gets used in introductory programming courses, often appears in StackOverflow answers, and so forth.
+The strong desire to use infix notation for matrix multiplication has caused a number of specialized array libraries to continue to use the opposing convention (e.g., scipy.sparse, pyoperators, pyviennacl) despite the problems this causes, and ``numpy.matrix`` itself still gets used in introductory programming courses, often appears in StackOverflow answers, and so forth.
 Well-written libraries thus must continue to be prepared to deal with both types of objects, and, of course, are also stuck using unpleasant funcall syntax for matrix multiplication.
 These problems cannot be resolved within the constraints of current Python syntax (see `Rejected alternatives to adding a new operator`_ below).

 This PEP proposes the minimum effective change to Python syntax that will allow us to drain this swamp.
-We split ``*`` into two operators, just as was done for ``/``: ``*`` for elementwise multiplication, and ``@`` for matrix multiplication.
+It splits ``*`` into two operators, just as was done for ``/``: ``*`` for elementwise multiplication, and ``@`` for matrix multiplication.
 (Why not the reverse?
 Because this way is compatible with the existing consensus, and because it gives us a consistent rule that all the built-in numeric operators also apply in an elementwise manner to arrays; the reverse convention would lead to more special cases.)

-So that's why matrix multiplication can't just use ``*``.
+So that's why matrix multiplication doesn't and can't just use ``*``.
 Now, in the the rest of this section, we'll explain why it nonetheless meets the high bar for adding a new operator.

 Why should matrix multiplication be infix?